MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 - SUSE Linux Enterprise Server (SLES)
 - Ubuntu

-Package location for the Python and R extensions is in the SQL Server Linux source repositories.
+The package location for the Python and R extensions is in the SQL Server Linux source repositories.
 If you already configured source repositories for the database engine install, you can run the **mssql-mlservices** package install commands using the same repo registration.

-Machine Learning Services is also supported on Linux containers.
+Machine Learning Services are supported on Linux containers.
 We do not provide pre-built containers with Machine Learning Services, but you can create one from the SQL Server containers using [an example template available on GitHub](https://github.com/Microsoft/mssql-docker/tree/master/linux/preview/examples/mssql-mlservices).

 Machine Learning Services is installed by default on SQL Server Big Data Clusters, and you do not need to follow the steps in this case.
 For more information, see [Use Machine Learning Services (Python and R) on Big Data Clusters](../big-data-cluster/machine-learning-services.md).